 INDIANAPOLIS -- It was the first year in which former New York Giants, Dallas Cowboys, New England Patriots and New York Jets coach Bill Parcells was eligible for election to the Pro Football Hall of Fame, so the fact that he did not make it is not devastating.
-There's reason to believe he will get in eventually, but on Saturday night, he was not among the final candidates.
+There's reason to believe he will get in eventually, but on Saturday night he was not among the final final candidates.
 Neither was former Cowboys great Charles Haley.
-My personal opinion is that they both should be in, but Parcells is the more surprising omission, so let's take a look at it.
+My personal opinion is that they should both be in, but Parcells is the more surprising omission, so let's take a look at it.

 3. Team-jumper?
 I have heard people point out that the way in which Parcells left the Patriots to jump to the Jets in 1997 remains a possible argument against him, since it could allow those who oppose his candidacy to paint him as a coach who was more interested in his own career, legacy and bank account than the success of the teams and players for which he was responsible.
-I think this is absurd and that Parcells' record of success should trump any such concerns, but opinions do differ, and the way Parcells went about his business did occasionally ruffle a feather or two.
+I think this is absurd, and that Parcells' record of success should trump any such concerns, but opinions do differ, and the way Parcells went about his business did occasionally ruffle a feather or two.

-Again, I think it seems clear that he eventually will get in.
+Again, I think it seems clear that he eventually gets in.
 But he didn't make it on the first ballot, and those are my best guesses as to why not.
 Parcells will be in Canton this summer for the induction ceremony, however.
 Curtis Martin, the former Jets and Patriots running back who credits Parcells for much of his own success, was elected Saturday and said on a conference call Saturday night that Parcells will present him at the induction.